Nonpoint Source Pollution Prevention Program:

 Best management practices, or BMPs, refer to measures taken to reduce or prevent NPS pollution.
 Applications of BMPs include all facets of landuse and can include one or a combination of more than one BMP.
 For example, a few of the BMPs that can be used to reduce NPS pollution from agricultural practices include no-till farming, cover crops, riparian fencing and offsite water to keep cattle out of the streams, and riparian planting and/or riparian buffers.
 These help to decrease nutrient and sediment NPS pollution, stabilize the stream banks, and decrease water temperature by providing shade to the stream.

-Please click on the following resources to learn more:
+Please click to learn more:

 NonPoint Source Pollution Reduction Projects: